willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 *Active* elements generate power.
 Voltage sources and current sources are active elements.

-When you use this rule with passive components, the power $(P = i \times v)$ has a positive sign.
+For passive elements, the power $(P = i \times v)$ has a positive sign.
 So a positive sign associated with power *dissipation*.

-If you use this rule with active elements, the power calculation comes out with a negative sign.
+For active elements, the power calculation comes out with a negative sign.
 So a negative sign is associated with power *generation*.

 ----